-In 2012, IFIAR initiated an annual survey of findings resulting from its Members' inspections of audit firms affiliated with the six largest global audit firm networks.8 The aim of the survey is not to measure empirically, or for statistically significant, changes in audit quality; rather, the survey indicates areas of common audit shortcomings and informs IFIAR's efforts to identify areas for discussion among regulators and with audit firm networks and other stakeholders in audit quality.
+In 2012, IFIAR initiated an annual survey of findings resulting from its Members' inspections of audit firms affiliated with the six largest global audit firm networks.
+The aim of the survey is not to measure empirically, or for statistically significant, changes in audit quality; rather, the survey indicates areas of common audit shortcomings and their trends over time, and informs IFIAR's efforts to identify areas for discussion among regulators and with audit firm networks and other stakeholders in audit quality.